First let me say this, a lot of people have been on this road way before you came on. Ever taken

 Just think about a vase that is chipped or broken on one side, do you fix it or throw it away?
 You can take that vase and make it into an unusual and beautiful masterpiece, just by adding gold or colors.
 Piece by piece, begin mending yourself with positivity and beautiful memories each day until you can no longer feel the pain that led you down your dark road of addiction.
 Therefore, you will find yourself chasing recovery and living in sobriety before you know it but even if you relapse don’t give up.

-Crystal S. Amon
+By, Crystal Amon